 Simple Game – Act Out

 I love this variation akin to charades.
-This next version does’t use words.
-Instead of the player asking question to discover the animal on his back, the other players act out the animal.
+This next version doesn’t use words.
+Instead of the player asking questions to discover the animal on his back, the other players act out the animal.
 This version combines learning and movement.
-Such a simple game but kids truly enjoy it.
+Such a simple game, but kids genuinely enjoy it.